johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-07-03-hottowel-angular-meet-typescript/index.md

 authors: johnnyreilly
 tags: [typescript, AngularJS]
 hide_table_of_contents: false
+description: 'Johnny Reilly creates a bare-bones port of the Hot Towel Angular SPA Template to TypeScript in order to demonstrate the ease of transition.'
 ---

 I've recently ported John Papa's popular [Hot Towel Angular SPA Template](https://github.com/johnpapa/HotTowel-Angular) to TypeScript.
 Why?
 [Because it was there.](http://en.wikipedia.org/wiki/George_Mallory)